hirusha-adi/informaticc-blog/blog/high-school-study-resources/index.md

 :::info FOR ENGLISH MEDIUM

-Join an English medium class you’re comfortable with and also try Ajantha Dissanayake Sir’s Sinhala theory class.
+Join an English medium class you’re comfortable with and also try Ajantha Dissanayake's Sinhala theory class.
 His teaching, notes, and planning are unmatched.

 Switching between Sinhala and English can be tough, but it’s worth it.
 Give it a shot!